-This document is a Type III Environmental Product Declaration by Armstrong Flooring, Inc. that is certified by ASTM as conforming to the requirements of ISO 14025, EN 15804 and ISO 21930.
+This document is a Type III Environmental Product Declaration by Armstrong FlooringTM that is certified by ASTM as conforming to the requirements of ISO 14025, EN 15804 and ISO 21930.
 ASTM has assessed that the Life Cycle Assessment (LCA) information fulfills the requirements of ISO 14040 in accordance with the instructions listed in the product category rules cited below.
 The intent of this document is to further the development of environmentally compatible and sustainable construction methods by providing comprehensive environmental information related to potential impacts in accordance with international standards.

-Decidiation Number EPD-0001
+Declaration Number EPD-0004

 Program Operator ASTM International - 100 Barr Harbor Drive, West Conshohocken, PA, 19428, USA www.astm.org

-Manufacturer Armstrong Flooring, Inc 2500 Colu rmstrong Flooring, Inc 2500 Columbia Avenue, Lancaster, PA 17603
+Manufacturer Armstrong Flooring, Inc 2500 Columbia Avenue, Lancaster, PA 17603

-Declared Product & Functional Unit Vinyl Composition Tile, 1 m 2
+Declared Product & Functional Unit Vinyl Composition Tile, 1 m

-Reference PCR Part A: PCR for building-related pro Part B: Flooring EPD Requirements oducts, 2018 [UL Environment], v2.0 September, 2018
+Reference PCR Part A: PCR for building-related products, 2018 Part B: Flooring EPD Requirements [UL Environment], v2.0 September, 2018

-Product Application Floor covering choice in commerci • Healthcare • Education • Office
+Product Application Floor covering choice in commercial spaces: • Healthcare• Retail• Hospitality• Office

-Product Reference Service Life 25 Years
+Product Reference Service Life 30 Years

 Markets of Applicability North America

-Date of Issue December 20, 2019
+Date of Issue June 20, 2020

 Date of Validity 5 Years

 EPD Type Product Specific

 EPD Scope Cradle to Grave

 Year of Primary Data 2017-2018

 LCA Software & Version GaBi v8.7.1.30

 LCI Database(s) & Version GaBi 2017

 LCIA Method TRACI 2.1

+N7 161 I.A.I.I.

-Verification and Authoriz ation of the Declaration
+Verification and Authorization of the Declaration

-This declaration and the rules on whave been examined by an independent of the rules of the rule endent external This life cycle assessment was independently verified in accordance with ISO 14044 and the reference PCR by:
+This life cycle assessment was independently have been examined by an independent external verifier in accordance with ISO 14025 and ISO 21930. verified in accordance with ISO 14044 and the reference PCR by:

-× othys Beole X) fromus \ bein

-Tim Brooke Date Tomeloria Date